UBC-MDS/DSCI_522_Group313/docs/final_report.md

 Final Report
 ================
-Group 313
-25/01/2020
+Suvarna Moharir, Jaekeun Lee, and Chimaobi Amadi .
+07-February-2020

 # Finding the best predictors of the per-night Airbnb price in Quebec City, QC.

 ## Summary

-In our model, we built a regresion model using a Random Forest Regressor, XGB Regressor, and Support Vector Regression, along with cross-validation with GridSearchCV.
-The best model (best test score) was the Random Forest Regressor, which had a test accuracy of 75%.
+In our model, we built a regression model using a Random Forest Regressor, XGB Regressor, and Support Vector Regression, along with cross-validation with GridSearchCV.
+The best model (best test score) was the Random Forest Regressor.
 We did not implement model selection and features engineering, but plan to incorporate these concepts as well as test reproducibility of our findings on other AirBnb datasets.

 ## Introduction

 The Airbnb rental market has grown immensely since its inception in 2008.
-As of 2019, there are more than 7 million listings worldwide, and on average, there are 2 million people staying in an Airbnb per night.
-(Airbnb (2019)) Those renting out their properties as Airbnbs are called hosts, and are able to set and adjust their own prices.
+As of 2019, there are more than 7 million listings worldwide, and on average, there are 2 million people staying in an Airbnb per night (Airbnb (2019)).
+Those renting out their properties as Airbnbs are called hosts, and are able to set and adjust their own prices.
 These often serve as an important source of secondary, or even primary income for hosts.
 There are many different factors that determine whether an individual will choose to rent an Airbnb or not, and new hosts often struggle with setting a fair and competitive price.
 There have been some peer-reviewed studies done in the past examining what the most important